GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 certain valid use cases that require repetitive content, such as the following:

 - Extensions that work only on specific hosts.
-Specifically, you may create bespoke versions of your extension targeted to your customers’ hosts.
+Specifically, you may create bespoke versions of your extension targeted to your customers' hosts.
 - Extensions that are published privately within your domain.
 Extensions published as unlisted or public, even if distributed through a single domain, do not qualify for this Publish to Domain (PTD) exemption.

 ### Does this apply to affiliated developers? {: #affiliates }

-We don’t allow any developer or their affiliates to submit repetitive content.
+We don't allow any developer or their affiliates to submit repetitive content.
 If related developers or publishers submit multiple extensions that provide duplicate experiences or functionality, that is a repetitive content violation.
 Competing extensions from unrelated developers or publishers are not considered repetitive content.